-It is important to stay calm, speak clearly and to stay on the line as long as you feel safe and/ or until the dispatcher tells you to hang up.
-It may seem that the dispatcher is asking too many questions.
-It is important to get as much information as possible.
-This information is relayed to units that are en-route to the incident location.
+It is important to stay calm, speak clearly and stay on the line as long as you feel safe and/or until the call-taker tells you to hang up.
+It might seem that the dispatcher is asking too many questions.
+It is important for the call taker to get as much information as possible.
+The information you provide on 911 is relayed to the units that are responding to the incident location.

-The request form (if not submitted on line) may be mailed or dropped off in person @ 911 4th St. Augusta, Ga.
-30911, faxed to 706-821-1243 or emailed to firstname.lastname@example.org.
-The E911 Center has 3 business days (72 hours) to acknowledge receipt of the request and to inform you how long it will take to complete the request.
+The request form (if not submitted online) may be mailed or dropped off in person at 911 4th St. Augusta, Ga.
+30901 or faxed to 706-821-1243.
+The 911 Communications Center has 3 business days (72 hours) to acknowledge receipt of the request and to inform you how long it will take to complete the request.
 (Open Records Act Request: O.C.G.A.
 50-18-70.)
 The E911 Center will take payment in the form of cash only (please bring exact change).
 You will be provided a receipt for your records.

 Some ways in which an application for an absentee ballot may be returned include:

 • Personal delivery by the voter• By mail• By fax• In a bundle over the counter, by mail, or by fax by a third party on behalf of the voter

 AAS responds to all animal related issues, citizens can make a report by phone.
 Reports may also be submitted online or to the 311 portal

 IF IT IS INSIDE, don’t touch it, dead or alive; IF IT IS INSIDE contact AAS immediately; if after hours, contact 911 and inform the dispatcher, that this is an emergency.